DDMAL/text_alignment/README.md

 ### OCR with OCRopus

-OCRopus is not intended for use on handwritten text, but it gets a reasonably good result (80-90% per-character accuracy on most pages of Salzinnes using the relativelymodel included with this repo).
+OCRopus is not intended for use on handwritten text, but it gets a reasonably good result (80-90% per-character accuracy on most pages of Salzinnes using the relatively simple model included with this repo).
 Each identified text line is saved to a file, and the OCRopus command line tool ```ocropus-rpred``` is used to attempt OCR on each one, retrieving the characters found within the line and the position of each one on the page.

 ### Aligning OCR with Correct Transcript